open-telemetry/opentelemetry-specification/specification/context.md

 ## Optional Global operations

-These operations are optional, and SHOULD only be used to implement automatic scope switching and define higher level APIs.
+These operations are optional, and SHOULD only be used to implement automatic scope switching and define higher level APIs by SDK components and OpenTelemetry instrumentation libraries.

 ### Get current Context